In this Section

-For more information, visit the Single Stop office in Room D 2016, call 617-228-3330 and view the Single Stop web page for updates on programs.
+For more information, visit the Single Stop office in Room D206, call 617-228-3330 and view the Single Stop web page for updates on programs.

-Through the BHCC Textbook Assistance Program (TAP) you can apply to borrow new and used textbooks for a semester free of charge.
+Through the BHCC Textbook Assistance Program (TAP) you can apply to borrow used textbooks for a semester or receive a voucher to the BHCC Bookstore to use towards a new book or an access code to utilize online course materials free of charge.
 Any currently registered student with a valid student ID may participate in the TAP.

 A few guidelines:

 - You must be registered for the semester in which you are borrowing textbooks.
-You must submit proof of registration along with you TAP application.
+You registration will be verified after completion of a TAP application.

 - You may submit only one application each semester; the application may contain only textbooks required for the classes being taken that semester.